David4796/David4796.github.io/_posts/2018-11-09-weekly-reflection-08.md

 date: 2018-11-09
 ---

-This week in Computer science class we
+This week in Computer science class we kept on learning how to make a contracts that did